 Christmas shows Barcelona

 New Years Eve Parties and traditions

-New Years Eve is celebrated in Spain with food and parties.
-New Years Eve is celebrated by people gathering on Plaza Catalunya in the centre of town at midnight, but not as an official ceremony.
-Most people choose to celebrate at bars, clubs and restaurants in Barcelona.
-All the top clubs and many hotels have New Year Parties, so check our Barcelona nightlife page to find parties. and many people at parties or at home turn on the live transmission from Madrid's central square, Puerta del Sol, at midnight to see the 12 chimes that take us into a New Year.
-Fireworks do not play a major part in the New Year celebrations in Barcelona.
+There are many New Year Parties in Barcelona and we list some of the biggest clubs and parties on our events page about Barcelona New Years Eve parties with some of the best parties at top clubs as we get closer to the 31st December Most people choose to celebrate at bars, clubs and restaurants in Barcelona.
+All the top clubs and many hotels have New Year Parties.
+Visit our Barcelona nightlife page to find parties. and many people at parties or at home turn on the live transmission from Madrid's central square, Puerta del Sol at midnight to see the 12 chimes that take Spain into a New Year.
+Fireworks generally do not play a major part in private New Year celebrations in Barcelona.

 “As for the grapes, you might imagine that the custom of eating twelve lucky uvas at midnight on December 31 dates back to ancient times.
 In fact, it was dreamed up by Valencian grape-growers in 1909 as a way of getting rid of an extra-bumper crop.
 One grape after each chime of the clock to give thanks for the past year's good luck and in anticipation of the lucky year to come.
 A hundred years is a short time when it comes to gene development, but it seems the Spanish have already honed the how-to-eat-12-grapes-in-12-seconds-without-choking gene.
 Actually, they cheat.
 The Puerta del Sol clock in Madrid , which everybody watches on TV, is slowed down to a more digestible one strike every three seconds.”

 This page sponsered by Stepbac Stop Smoking Barcelona

 There are four sports events during the Christmas season in Barcelona

 Buff Epic 10k Obstacle Race - December 2014

 Christmas day harbour swim - 25th December 2014